HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

 The proposed method increases the quality and readability of the loadings by removing the noise components, thus showing good resolution of the elements.
 The improved differentiation of the emission lines as separate signals enables the resolution of the interference created by the superposition of the Au distribution to the Ni-dominated pixels, leading to more accurate elemental maps.
+Moreover, as in the case of \pca, no previous knowledge of the sample is necessary for \hyperpca.
+In fact, the elemental maps extracted with \hyperpca in~\Cref{fig:niau_pca} are the result of an unsupervised analysis, differently from the extraction using the line intensities, which makes the interpretation of the results straightforward through the loadings.